menu

 The Neighbors

-In the neighborhood, 43.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 21.5% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (19.9%), and 12.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 55.3% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 18.9% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (16.1%), and 9.6% in government jobs, whether they are in local, state, or federal positions.

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the neighborhood is English, spoken by 90.2% of households.
-Other important languages spoken here include Spanish, Italian and Tagalog (the first language of the Philippine region).
+The most common language spoken in the neighborhood is English, spoken by 92.0% of households.
+Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and Italian.

 Ethnicity / Ancestry